the Creative Commons Attribution 4.0 License.

 2.1.1 MAgPIE framework

-The MAgPIE modeling framework (Dietrich et al.2019; Lotze-Campen et al.2008) is a global multiregional land system model.
+The MAgPIE modeling framework (Dietrich et al., 2019; Lotze-Campen et al., 2008) is a global multiregional land system model.
 The objective function of MAgPIE is to minimize the global costs to produce food, feed, bioenergy and timber throughout the 21st century in a recursive dynamic model with limited foresight.
 The long time horizons in the establishment of new trees today, followed by harvesting such trees sometime in the future, calls for the use of a recursive dynamic model in order to understand how today's decisions impact tomorrow's behavior.
 MAgPIE is driven by the demand for agricultural commodities and roundwood, which is calculated based on population and income projections for the 21st century from the Shared Socioeconomic Pathways (SSPs).

 MAgPIE derives specific land-use patterns, yields, and total costs of agricultural and roundwood production for each simulation cluster as described in Dietrich et al. (2019).
-MAgPIE's optimization is bound by spatially explicit biophysical constraints derived from the global gridded crop and hydrology model LPJmL (Bondeau et al.2007).
-For this assessment, the spatially explicit (0.5 resolution) LPJmL outputs are aggregated for MAgPIE into 200 simulation units/clusters using a clustering algorithm (Dietrich et al.2019, 2013), as shown in Fig. 1.
-MAgPIE is a nonlinear mathematical programming model written in the General Algebraic Modeling System (GAMS) (GAMS2021) and solved with the CONOPT4 solver (Drud2015).
+MAgPIE's optimization is bound by spatially explicit biophysical constraints derived from the global gridded crop and hydrology model LPJmL (Bondeau et al., 2007).
+For this assessment, the spatially explicit (0.5∘ resolution) LPJmL outputs are aggregated for MAgPIE into 200 simulation units/clusters using a clustering algorithm (Dietrich et al., 2019, 2013), as shown in Fig. 1.
+MAgPIE is a nonlinear mathematical programming model written in the General Algebraic Modeling System (GAMS) (GAMS, 2021) and solved with the CONOPT4 solver (Drud, 2015).

 2.1.2 MAgPIE 4.3.5

-The existing MAgPIE 4 framework (Dietrich et al.2019) has been extended by the inclusion of timber production via forest land and timber demand, which we refer to as MAgPIE 4.3.5 in the text.
-The growth function for forests (Humpenöder et al.2014) is parameterized using plantation- and natural-vegetation-specific parameters from Braakhekke et al. (2019).
+The existing MAgPIE 4 framework (Dietrich et al., 2019) has been extended by the inclusion of timber production via forest land and timber demand, which we refer to as MAgPIE 4.3.5 in the text.
+The growth function for forests (Humpenöder et al., 2014) is parameterized using plantation- and natural-vegetation-specific parameters from Braakhekke et al. (2019).
 Finally, the trade representation was also extended to include industrial roundwood and wood fuel trade.
 The extension of the MAgPIE framework from version 4 to version 4.3.5 is shown in Fig. 2.

 2.2 Scenarios

 We analyze two scenarios here, namely “default” and “forestry” (Table 1).
-Both the default and forestry scenarios take assumptions from the SSP2 story line also known as the “business-as-usual” or “middle-of-the-road” scenario (Riahi et al.2017).
+Both the default and forestry scenarios take assumptions from the SSP2 story line also known as the “business-as-usual” or “middle-of-the-road” scenario (Riahi et al., 2017).
 In the default case, we replicate assumptions from a standard MAgPIE configuration based on Dietrich et al. (2020b), where (a) timber demand is not modeled, (b) no forest is harvested for timber production, (c) there is no competition for land between agriculture and forestry, and (d) secondary forests and plantations are assumed to belong to the highest age class during model initialization.
 The setup of the default scenario without wood demand, without harvest from plantations (and other forests) and without new plantation establishment implies that the plantation area remains constant at 1995 levels.

 The forestry scenario, on the other hand, accounts for (a) gross domestic product (GDP) and population-driven industrial roundwood and wood fuel demand, (b) plantations and natural forests as a source of timber production, (c) endogenous competition for scarce land resources between agriculture and forestry, and (d) the heterogeneous age-class structure of secondary forests and plantations during initialization.
 Plantation forests are initialized such that there is a higher weight provided to younger age classes, reflecting the notion that replanting has continued to exceed harvests in plantation forests over the last decades.
 Secondary forests are initialized based on the land distribution among age classes described in Poulter et al. (2019).

 In terms of protected areas, both scenarios account for national policies implemented (NPI) in terms of forest protection and afforestation according to existing national policies until 2030, in support of the Paris Agreement.
-Additional land protection is based on the World Database on Protected Areas (WDPA) which earmarks category I and II areas from the International Union for Conservation of Nature (IUCN) (UNESCO2011).
+Additional land protection is based on the World Database on Protected Areas (WDPA) which earmarks category I and II areas from the International Union for Conservation of Nature (IUCN) (UNESCO, 2011).

 2.3 Rotation lengths

 According to the maximum sustained yield rotation-period model described in Amacher et al. (2009), a forest owner's approach is to maximize the volume of timber that can be obtained from a given stand on a sustained yield basis.
 Such optimal time to harvest trees occurs when the timber volume increment is maximized such that the mean annual increment (MAI) is equivalent to the current annual increment (CAI).
 Maximizing the increment for choosing rotation lengths, however, results in longer rotation lengths compared with economically optimal Faustmann rotations.
 Additionally, in the MAgPIE framework, high rotations (ca. > 100 years) affect how the plantation area is initialized and result in a much lower availability of plantations for timber production (see Sect.
 2.4).
-Therefore, for our implementation, we use the maximization of the CAI to ascertain the prescribed rotation lengths for timber plantations in MAgPIE, as from a empirical point of view, this criteria is closer to economically optimal (FAO1997) Faustmann rotations (Amacher et al.2009).
+Therefore, for our implementation, we use the maximization of the CAI to ascertain the prescribed rotation lengths for timber plantations in MAgPIE, as from a empirical point of view, this criteria is closer to economically optimal (FAO, 1997) Faustmann rotations (Amacher et al., 2009).

 In Eq.
-(1), fac is the first derivative of the age class (ac) specific carbon density with respect to age classes (fac).
+(1), is the first derivative of the age class (ac) specific carbon density with respect to age classes (fac).
 Instead of using the forest volume as described in Amacher et al. (2009), we use carbon density as a proxy for the same forest volume.
-Long-term average potential carbon density information for each MAgPIE cluster is obtained from LPJmL (Bondeau et al.2007).
+Long-term average potential carbon density information for each MAgPIE cluster is obtained from LPJmL (Bondeau et al., 2007).
 This carbon density information is fed into a Chapman–Richards growth function to derive age-class-specific carbon densities, i.e., the f(ac) based on Humpenöder et al. (2014) (Fig. 3a).
 The first derivative of these carbon densities provides the marginal values with respect to age classes (Fig. 3b).
 Equating the first derivative of the CAI to zero provides the cluster-specific optimal rotation lengths (Fig. 3d), i.e., the optimal age class at which the harvest of the timber plantation is allowed in each cluster.
 Rotation length decisions once made cannot be altered at a later time step, which is in line the recursive dynamic optimization in MAgPIE.
 Natural forests are not bounded by the rotation length constraints of plantations.
 Spatially explicit rotation lengths used in MAgPIE, based on the maximum CAI, are shown in Fig. 4.

 2.4 Forest initialization

 In MAgPIE, forestry rotation lengths determine what the initial distribution of the planted forest area should look like in 1995.
-The country-level planted forest area from FAO (2015) is downscaled to a 0.5 grid using the area-weighted mean of wood removals (Hurtt et al.2020) and then upscaled to the MAgPIE cluster level (Dietrich et al.2019) for initialization of the 1995 values.
+The country-level planted forest area from FAO (2015) is downscaled to a 0.5∘ grid using the area-weighted mean of wood removals (Hurtt et al., 2020) and then upscaled to the MAgPIE cluster level (Dietrich et al., 2019) for initialization of the 1995 values.
 The distribution of this area among different age classes, i.e., the age-class structure of plantations during initialization, is driven by rotation lengths.
 The aggregated cluster-level planted forest area is first distributed between plantations and other plantation areas based on the historical share of such a distinction based on FAO (2020b).
 The cluster-level plantation area is then divided among age classes such that there is a higher weight provided to younger age classes, reflecting the notion that plantation area establishment has increased over the last decades.
 Figure 5 shows the initialization of the MAgPIE plantation area in each cell in 1995.

 Natural vegetation in MAgPIE consists of primary forest (untouched pristine forest with no signs of human intervention), secondary forests (forests with some indication of human intervention and management) and other land (degraded forests or uncultivated land with a lower vegetation carbon density than normal forests).
-The initial spatial distribution of the natural vegetation in MAgPIE is based on the Land-Use Harmonization (LUH) data set (Hurtt et al.2020) and is adjusted for harmonization with Forest Resources Assessment Report (FRA) data (MacDicken2015) with reallocation of natural vegetation area.
+The initial spatial distribution of the natural vegetation in MAgPIE is based on the Land-Use Harmonization (LUH) data set (Hurtt et al., 2020) and is adjusted for harmonization with Forest Resources Assessment Report (FRA) data (MacDicken, 2015) with reallocation of natural vegetation area.
 The area allocated to primary forests is assumed to exist in the highest age class in 1995.
 The area allocated to secondary forests is assumed to follow the distribution of forests in different age classes based on Poulter et al. (2019).
 After the initialization of forest areas, the development of forest cover is modeled endogenously in the model and driven by roundwood demand, timber harvest costs, expected yields, carbon prices, demand for agricultural land, land-use change costs and land-use change constraints.

 2.5 Timber demand

 Demand for end-use wood products in MAgPIE is driven by changes in per capita income and population for the Shared Socioeconomic Pathway 2 (SSP2) story line.
 Here, we take assumptions from the SSP2 story line to derive the timber demand.
-We use a simple demand function specification from Lauri et al. (2019), initialized with historical demand volumes from FAOSTAT (FAO2017) and shifted over time using changes in GDP and population as shown in Eq.
+We use a simple demand function specification from Lauri et al. (2019), initialized with historical demand volumes from FAOSTAT (FAO, 2017) and shifted over time using changes in GDP and population as shown in Eq.
 (2).
 The demand estimates for roundwood, industrial roundwood, wood fuel, other industrial roundwood, pulpwood, sawlogs and veneer logs, fiberboard, particleboard and oriented strand board (OSB), wood pulp, sawn wood, plywood, veneer sheets, wood-based panels and other sawn wood are made independently in the model.

 Here, t is the simulation time step (i.e., time), wp represents different demand categories for wood products, Q is the annual timber demand (in Mm3), N is the population, I is income in USD per capita per year (in purchase power parity, PPP, base 2005) and E is the income elasticity of wood products based on Morland et al. (2018).
 End-use wood product demand calculated from Eq.
 (2) is aggregated and used as a demand for two wood products: industrial roundwood and wood fuel.
 Industrial roundwood demand is calculated as the sum of fiberboard, particleboard and OSB, plywood, veneer sheets, wood pulp, sawn wood, other sawn wood and other industrial roundwood.
 The processing of wood products is not explicitly modeled in MAgPIE.
 By-products of end-use production activities and the recycling of roundwood is also not accounted for in MAgPIE.
 Wood fuel is assumed to come from two different sources: direct harvest and logging residues from harvesting for industrial roundwood.

 Global industrial roundwood and wood fuel demand modeled in MAgPIE is shown in Fig. 6 along with validation from historical data reported by FAO (regional numbers in Fig. A4).
-Wood fuel enters demand calculations with a negative income elasticity based on Morland et al. (2018) to be consistent with the decreasing residential sector biomass use for energy in an SSP2 world (Lauri et al.2019; IIASA2018).
+Wood fuel enters demand calculations with a negative income elasticity based on Morland et al. (2018) to be consistent with the decreasing residential sector biomass use for energy in an SSP2 world (Lauri et al., 2019; IIASA, 2018).
 We use the logging residue data from Oswalt et al. (2019) which indicate that 30 % of industrial roundwood harvest is residue.
-Assuming 50 % of this is recovered from forests (Pokharel et al.2017, report a range of 30 %–70 % from available literature), we use a maximum of 15 % of biomass removed during industrial roundwood production as wood residues which can contribute towards fulfilling wood fuel demand.
+Assuming 50 % of this is recovered from forests (Pokharel et al., 2017, report a range of 30 %–70 % from available literature), we use a maximum of 15 % of biomass removed during industrial roundwood production as wood residues which can contribute towards fulfilling wood fuel demand.

 We assume that the residues are collected from the overall production system, i.e., we do not explicitly differentiate between residues from the harvest of plantations or natural forests.
 We do not model the decay in productivity after residue removal, as fertilization would be applied to some plantations to maintain productivity.
 The residue generation constraint in MAgPIE is an upper bound for the model which provides flexibility with respect to deciding (based on the cost of production) if the residue should be removed (or not) from the part of production which comes from plantations.